xmindflow/DKParcellationdMRI/README.md

 ---

-## 🗄️ Datasets, Pre-trained weights, and Visualization
+## 🗄️ Datasets, Pre-trained weights, and Visualizations

 the pretrained weights for each of the models that has been used in the framework is available below.